Caulfield South, Victoria, Australia

 Previous call signs held & used in Australia

-Plus several operations "Portable" in U.S.A, United Kingdom and Europe
+Plus several operations "Portable" in U.S.A, United Kingdom, New Zealand and Europe

 Working from memory is somewhat dangerous these days, I have tried to put